(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 For example, maybe your partner believes money should be used for status, while you think money should be used to create security.
 Or perhaps you want the kids to have the best of everything, and your partner believes that will spoil them.

-If you aren’t able to deal with the stress and debt as a couple, it’s bound to take a toll on your relationship.
+If you aren’t able to deal with the emotional and financial stress, and the debt as a couple, it’s bound to take a toll on your relationship.

-Prevent a Split Over Money in Your Relationship
+Prevent Money From Ruining Your Relationship

-Start the conversation
+1. Start the conversation

-It doesn’t have to be all seriousness – make it a date and start with a few fun questions to get the conversation going.
+It doesn’t have to be all seriousness – but be sure and put the phones down.
+Make it a date and start with a few fun questions to get the conversation going.
 The goal is just to start.

-Make some rules for your money conversations.
-No blame or accusations allowed.
+Still, make some rules for your financial conversations.
+No blame or accusations are allowed.
 No interrupting your partner.
 Respect each others’ thoughts and opinions.